pulumi/docs/pulumi-hugo/themes/default/content/blog/pulumi-yaml/index.md

 Like all other Pulumi languages, Pulumi YAML programs have access to all the core features of Pulumi’s infrastructure-as-code tooling, including native providers, secrets management, stack references, Pulumi Packages, and all the features of the Pulumi Service.
 Critically, Pulumi YAML programs can interoperate seamlessly with the rest of the Pulumi ecosystem, consuming the outputs of other Pulumi programs and using Pulumi components built in existing Pulumi languages.
 If the complexity of your Pulumi YAML projects increases, the new `pulumi convert` feature, enabled by the underlying [Pulumi CrossCode]({{< relref "/crosscode" >}}) technology, can be used to convert your Pulumi YAML program into your favorite general purpose Pulumi language.

 {{% notes type="info" %}}
-Join us on June 16th, 2022 for our Introduction to Infrastructure as Code with YAML workshop.
-In this workshop, you’re going to learn more about cloud computing and Infrastructure as Code by exploring how you can use Pulumi to build, configure, and deploy a real-life, modern application using Docker.
-You will create a frontend, a backend, and a database to deploy the Pulumipus Boba Tea Shop.
-[Register Now]({{< relref "/resources/introduction-to-infrastructure-as-code-with-yaml" >}})
+Watch our recent workshop: Introduction to Infrastructure as Code with YAML.
+In this workshop you'll learn how to build, configure and deploy a modern application using Docker.
+[Watch On-Demand]({{< relref "/resources/introduction-to-infrastructure-as-code-with-yaml" >}})
 {{% /notes %}}

 {{< youtube "QFCkubMhY3U" >}}